 Labour market participation of older and lowskilled workers remains a challenge.
-The employment rate of vulnerable groups (older and low-skilled workers) is persistently lower than the EU average.
-Moreover, the employment rate in these groups has fallen substantially since 2008 due to a sharp decline in economic activity.
-The sectors that predominantly employ less skilled people (e.g. construction and manufacturing) were worst affected by the economic Consequently, the employment rate of low-skilled workers fell the sharpest (from 52% in 2008 to 37% in 2014).
-The employment rate of older people is the lowest in the EU (50% in 2014) and it stagnated between 2008 and 2014. employment of older women has picked up and increased by almost 10 pps. between 2008 and 2014 (Graph 3.2.3).
+The employment rate of vulnerable groups (such as older and low skilled workers) is persistently lower than the EU average.
+Moreover, the employment rate in these groups reduced substantially since 2008 due to a sharp decline in the economic activity.
+The sectors that predominantly employ less skilled workers (e.g. construction and manufacturing) were worst affected by the economic crisis.
+Consequently, the employment rate of the low skilled workers fell the sharpest (from 52% in 2008 to 37% in 2014).
+The employment rate of older people is the lowest in the EU (50% in 2014) and it stagnated between 2008 and 2014.
+The employment of older women has picked up and increased by almost 10 pps. between 2008 and Q3 of 2014 (Graph 3.2.3).

-Slovenia has made limited progress in developing an efficient and adequately funded system of active labour market policies (ALMP) to address these challenges.
-Slovenia reduced the allocated budget for the implementation of the ALMP programmes in 2015, although the budget is expected to increase after the adoption of the supplementary government budget in February 2015 and the receipt of funds from the European Social Fund.
-In addition, in the period 2015-20, EUR 200 million will be earmarked for lifelong learning measures specifically targeting older and low-skilled workers.
-It is important to adequately support the vulnerable population groups in order to address persistent structural imbalances on the labour market as the current pattern of ALMP resources risks underinvestment in the skills of the disadvantaged.
-(49) The evaluation of ALMP is envisaged in the context of the implementation of the European Social Fund, which is the main source of funding for these measures.
+Slovenia has made limited progress in developing an efficient and adequately funded system of active labour market policies to address these challenges.
+Slovenia reduced the allocated budget for the implementation of the active labour market policy programmes in 2015, although the budget is expected to increase after the adoption of the supplementary government budget in February 2015 and the receipt of funds from the ESF.
+In addition, in the period 2014-2020, EUR 200 million will be earmarked for lifelong learning measures specifically targeting older and low-skilled workers.
+It is important to adequately support the vulnerable groups in order to address persistent structural imbalances on the labour market as the current pattern of active labour market policy resources risks underinvestment in the skills of the disadvantaged.
+(75) The evaluation of the active labour market policy is foreseen in the context of the implementation of the European Social Fund, which is the main source of funding for these measures.